Yuri Oganessian

 Yuri Tsolakovich Oganessian (Note: Юрий Цолакович Оганесян, /ru/; Յուրի Ցոլակի Հովհաննիսյան, /hy/.
 Oganessian is the Russified version of the Armenian last name Hovhannisyan.
-The article on Oganessian in the Armenian Soviet Encyclopedia (1980) described him as an "Armenian Soviet physicist".) (born 14 April 1933) is an Armenian and Russian nuclear physicist who is best known as a researcher of superheavy elements.
+The article on Oganessian in the Armenian Soviet Encyclopedia (1980) described him as an "Armenian Soviet physicist".) (born 14 April 1933) is a Russian and Armenian nuclear physicist who is best known as a researcher of superheavy elements.
 He has led the discovery of multiple chemical elements.
 He succeeded Georgy Flyorov as director of the Flyorov Laboratory of Nuclear Reactions at the Joint Institute for Nuclear Research in 1989 and is now its scientific director.
-The heaviest known element, oganesson, is named after him, only the second time that an element was named after a living person (the other is seaborgium).
+The heaviest known element, oganesson, is named after him, only the second time that an element was named after a living person, and the only one who is still alive (the other is seaborgium, named for Glenn T. Seaborg, who died in 1999).
 (Note: The names einsteinium and fermium for elements 99 and 100 were proposed when their namesakes (Albert Einstein and Enrico Fermi) were still alive, but were not made official until Einstein and Fermi had died.)

 Personal life

 Yuri Tsolakovich Oganessian was born in Rostov-on-Don, Russian SFSR, USSR on 14 April 1933 to Armenian parents.
-His father was from Igdir (now in Turkey), while his mother was from Armavir in what is now Russia's Krasnodar Krai.
+His father, Tsolak, was from Igdir (now in Turkey), while his mother was from Armavir in what is now Russia's Krasnodar Krai.
 Oganessian spent his childhood in Yerevan, the capital of Soviet Armenia, where his family relocated in 1939.
-His father, Tsolak, a thermal engineer, was invited to work on the synthetic rubber plant in Yerevan.
+His father, a thermal engineer, was invited to work on the synthetic rubber plant in Yerevan.
 After the Eastern Front of World War II commenced, his family decided to not return to Rostov since it was occupied by Germans.
 Yuri attended and finished school in Yerevan.
 He initially wanted to become a painter.

 Oganessian was married to Irina Levonovna (1932–2010), a violinist and a music teacher in Dubna, with whom he had two daughters.
 As of 2017, his daughters resided in the U.S.

 Oganessian speaks Russian, Armenian, and English.